maxpolaczuk/player_performance/Player_form (1).md

 **RNN's:**
 Before we can talk about LSTM, we need to (very briefly) cover the superset that they belong to -Recurrent Neural Networks.

 RNN's are time-dependent (sequential) neural networks which are used for forecasting a series of outcomes given some sequential input data.
-This sounds quite technical, but lets go through our particular problem and see how a standard RNN will try and solve it.
-After this we will discuss the shortcoming of RNN and why we are prefering to use LSTM's instead.
+This sounds quite technical, but lets go through our particular problem and see how a standard RNN works and how it would try and solve it.
+After this we will discuss the advantages of LSTM over RNN.

+In its existence a RNN knows 3 things:

+*The input data
+*What it is trying to optimize
+*That it is an RNN (it's architecture).

+Using these three things it gives us some forecast